DevUltimateman/DevUltimateman/README.md

 - 👋 Hi, I’m @DevUltimateman
 - 👀 I’m interested in coding with  c#, c++ & codscript
-- 🌱 I’m currently learning software engineering at school
-- 💞️ I’m looking to collaborate on some awesome projects in the future
 - 📫 How to reach me: kingultimateman@gmail.com // dc: Ultimateman#9753

 <!---